The Florida Bar

 Board Certification CLE credit hours are now available online.
 Log in to your My Florida Bar account, and select “Show More” in the My Board Certifications section.
 Check “Show All” and select international law from the drop down menu.
 Select the “Credit History” tab.

 If you were originally certified in 2000, 2005 or 2010, the Application for Recertification must be postmarked by June 15, 2015.
 All requirements for recertification must be completed by May 31, 2015 unless you file a recertification extension request.

 To request a one-time 3-month extension, please submit the Recertification Extension Application.

-You may submit an Abbreviated Application for Certification if you meet one of the following conditions.
-In order to become eligible to sit for the 2015 International Law Exam, the abbreviated application must be postmarked by August 31, 2014.
+You may submit an Abbreviated Application for Certification only if you meet one of the following conditions.
+In order to become eligible to sit for the 2016 International Law Exam, the abbreviated application must be postmarked by August 31, 2015.

-2. You submitted an Initial Application for Certification by August 31, 2013 which was approved, you took the 2014 International Law Exam, but you were unsuccessful in obtaining a passing score.
-(Please note if you were unsuccessful on the 2013 and 2014 exam, you are not eligible to apply for the 2015 International Law Exam, but you may reapply in 2016 by submitting the Initial Application for Certification.)
+2. You submitted an Initial Application for Certification by August 31, 2014 which was approved, you took the 2015 International Law Exam, but you were unsuccessful in obtaining a passing score.
+(Please note if you were unsuccessful on the 2014 and 2015 exams, you are not eligible to apply for the 2016 International Law Exam, but you may reapply in 2017 by submitting the Initial Application for Certification.)